Pure Jerry: Theatre 1839, San Francisco, July 29 & 30, 1977

 Pure Jerry: Theatre 1839, San Francisco, July 29 & 30, 1977 is an album by the Jerry Garcia Band.
 It was the first release in the Pure Jerry series of live recordings by Jerry Garcia and his various solo bands.
 As the title suggests, it was recorded on July 29 and 30, 1977, at Theatre 1839 in San Francisco, California.
 It was released on June 1, 2004.

 The lineup of the Jerry Garcia Band featured on this recording had been together for 18 months.
 In addition to Garcia on guitar and vocals, the group included fellow Grateful Dead members Keith Godchaux on keyboards and Donna Jean Godchaux on vocals, along with John Kahn on bass and Ron Tutt on drums.
-Other albums recorded by this lineup are Don't Let Go and Garcia Live Volume Seven.
+Other albums recorded by this lineup are Don't Let Go, Garcia Live Volume Seven, and Garcia Live Volume 17.

 The album includes one song, "Gomorrah", that would appear on the band's 1978 studio album Cats Under the Stars.

 Pure Jerry: Theatre 1839 was reissued in July 2007 exclusively at Borders stores.
 This release features the same track listing with slight alterations to the color of the packaging.